 Surface Forces of Polyelectrolyte Brushes: Understanding polyelectrolyte brush behavior has a great deal of practical interest in the realm of novel materials and interactions with physiological systems.
 In part, this interest is due to growing desire for polymeric materials, which can respond to changes in their environment.
 The polyelectrolyte brushes studied in this project are composed of the strong polyanion poly(sodium styrene sulfonate) and are highly responsive to changes in the ionic environment of their surrounding solution.

-Aside polyelectrolyte brushes, I am also interested in various interactions involved in polymeric systems, including the electrostatic interaction, structure forces, hydrophobic and hydration interactions, hydrogen bond, metal chelation, and specific ligand-acceptor interactions.
+Aside from polyelectrolyte brushes, Jing Yu is also interested in various interactions involved in polymeric systems, including the electrostatic interaction, structure forces, hydrophobic and hydration interactions, hydrogen bond, metal chelation, and specific ligand-acceptor interactions.

 Xu, Xin, Dean Mastropietro, Marina Ruths, Matthew Tirrell, and Jing Yu.
 "Ion-Specific Effects of Divalent Ions on the Structure of Polyelectrolyte Brushes."
 Langmuir 35, no. 48 (2019): 15564-15572.

 J. Yu, N. E. Jackson, X. Xu, Y. Morgenstern, Y. Kaufman, M. Ruths, J. J. de Pablo, M. Tirrell.
 Multivalent counterions diminish the lubricity of polyelectrolyte brushes.
 Science .
 2018.
 Vol. 360, Pg.
 1434-1438.

 Yu, J., et al. "Multivalent counterions diminish the lubricity of polyelectrolyte brushes."
 Science 360.6396 (2018): 1434-1438.